 Keep farming, feed people, build community

-Our 6-week fall CSA is now available for purchase.
-Produce will include a mix of greens and roots from our fields and tunnels, and perhaps items from other farms as well, depending on conditions.
-Sign up at our GrownBy page and pay online or bring in payment.
-The fall CSA begins in November, immediately following the end of our summer CSA, and continues in to December after a Thanksgiving break.
+Our 6-week fall CSA extension is on sale now.
+It begins in November, immediately following the end of our summer CSA, and continues in to December after a one-week Thanksgiving break.
+Sign up online through our GrownBy store or mail/bring payment to the farm; $180 for on-farm pickup, $204 for District pickup.
 Pickup will be available on Wednesdays at District in New Haven, and Fridays at the farm.
 There will be no Tuesday pickup at the farm.
-We downsize a bit for the fall and winter so our capacity is limited.
-Please sign up now.
+We downsize a bit for the fall and winter so space for the fall CSA is limited.

--Farmer Steve and our Farmers: Alyssa, Alanna, Ariel, Cass, Hali, Kayla, Leah, Maia, MC
+-Farmer Steve and our Farmers: Alyssa, Alanna, Aloe, Cass, Cierra, Kate, Kayla, MC

 CSA parking area/pickup images